thephpleague/csv/upgrading/upgrading-8.0.md

 ### fetchAssoc callable argument

-The optional callable argument from fetchAssoc now expects its first argument to be an array indexed by the submitted array keys.
-In all previous versions, The indexation was made after the callable had manipulated the CSV array.
+The optional callable argument from `Reader::fetchAssoc` now expects its first argument to be an `array` indexed by the submitted array keys.
+In all previous versions, The indexation was made after the callable had manipulated the CSV row.

 **Old code:**